getodk/docs/odkx-src/sync-endpoint-user-instructions.rst

 Users and Groups
 =================

-A user needs to be assigned to an ODK-X group to gain permissions to access the system.
+A user needs to be assigned to a group within ODK-X sync-endpoint to set their permissions and roles for ODK-X apps.
 More information about groups and the roles is available in :ref:`Data Permission Filters<data-permission-filters>` section.

-.. _sync-endpoint-ldap-users:
+.. _sync-endpoint-ldap-users: .. _sync-endpoint-setup-create-user:

 Creating users
 --------------------